rahim620/UBC-Seat-Availability-Checker/README.md

-# UBC-Seat-Availability-Checker
+# UBC Course Seat Availability Checker

-Get notified if a seat becomes available in any specific course at UBC
+### Sends email if a seat becomes available in a specified ubc course

+Uses the requests library to download the source code and parses it with BeautifulSoup to find the number of total seats available.

+Sends an email notification if availability is greater than 0 using smtplib and EmailMessage libraries.